Have you checked your mattress lately? If not, now may be a good time to do so.

 7) You hammock into the mattress

-If you feel like you are sagging into the mattress, even when there is not noticeable sag, it is probably due to the softening of the core in your memory foam or full foam mattress.
-A better high resiliency core, like Koosh Natural, will keep its firmness and shape a lot longer than conventional polyurethane foam.
+If you feel like you are sagging into the mattress, even when there is no noticeable sag, it is probably due to the softening of the core in your memory foam or full foam mattress.
+A better high-resiliency core, like Koosh Natural, will keep its firmness and shape a lot longer than conventional polyurethane foam.
 When your mattress has reached this level of wear, it can significantly affect how you sleep and how you feel all day long.

 8) You are suffering from bad dust allergies

 If you find that allergies seem worse at night or first thing in the morning it may be an indication that it’s time for a new mattress.
 Dust mites are one of the leading causes of allergens and they thrive in mattresses and bedding.
-Memory foam, latex and waterbeds are most resistant to dust mites.
-Our Smart iFoam is made with silver ions that deter dust mites and bed bugs alike.
-However, dust mites love to hibernate and multiply in the cotton felt layer that is found in most spring mattresses.
-Using a dust mite resistant mattress cover and frequently washing pillows and bedding can also help alleviate dust mites and extend the life of a new mattress.
+Memory foam, latex, and waterbeds are most resistant to dust mites.
+Our Simon Organic Mattress is made with adjustable layers and no cotton felt in the top layer.
+Dust mites love to hibernate and multiply in the cotton felt layer that is found in most spring mattresses.
+Using a dust mite-resistant mattress cover and frequently washing pillows and bedding can also help alleviate dust mites and extend the life of a new mattress.

 9) You have experienced a significant change in weight